supriyada/ETL-Project/README.md

 ## Order of execution:
 > - Please provide the google API key in api_keys.py <br>
-> - Also provide mongodb cloud username & password in config.py <br>
+> - config.py has the test username & password with read-only access to mongo cloud database and collections.<br>
 > - api_calls --> this notebook calls the function to retreive data using youtube API key.
 I had stored the output I fetched into csv file.
 If you donot wish to run this, please proceed with next step.
-> - <strong> main_notebook</strong> --> this notebook calls all other notebook and does the loading part into db & cloud.
+> - <strong> main_notebook</strong> --> this notebook calls all other notebook and does the loading part into database & cloud.
+Since the scrapping data tends to change, this notebook also invokes API to collect the channel stats for the channels obtained from scrapping.
+It queries 100 rows through API.

 ## Datasets:
 The data for the statistics is collected from various resources.
 To short list the number channels to collect the statistics, channel ids are collected from the publicly available dataset & by web scrapping.
 They are as follows,<br>